 Monitoring and Evaluation: There is widespread agreement among Chairs and Lead Facilitators that the current NSDP 2014 – 2018 provides a useful framework for monitoring progress toward established targets.
 In fact, several DP Lead Facilitators observed that the current NSDP provides an opportunity for improving performance monitoring and that good progress has been made in terms of establishing a “results based” monitoring framework.

 However, the performance record across the TWG is mixed with respect to monitoring and evaluation.
-Only a small number of TWGs appear to have the capacity, commitment, and resources with which to effectively measure/assess progress against key performance indicators.Also, certain sectors lend themselves more easily to measurement while others, particularly those TWGs that are more cross-cutting in nature, may have more difficulties with identifying overarching indicators and then measuring against that.
+Only a small number of TWGs appear to have the capacity, commitment, and resources with which to effectively measure/assess progress against key performance indicators Also, certain sectors lend themselves more easily to measurement while others, particularly those TWGs that are more cross-cutting in nature, may have more difficulties with identifying overarching indicators and then measuring against that.
 There are several factors that enable effective monitoring:

 A development plan/strategy that clearly identifies objectives and targets is critically important for developing joint monitoring indicators (JMIs);